mtiller/ModelicaBook/text/source/behavior/equations/equations.rst

 variables in the conditional expression have so-called *parametric variability*.

-Remember in our discussion of :ref:`variability` and the fact that variables with the ``parameter`` qualifier cannot change during a simulation?
+Remember in our discussion of :ref:`variability` the fact that variables with the ``parameter`` qualifier cannot change during a simulation?
 If a variable with the ``parameter`` qualifier cannot change during a simulation and all the variables in an expression have